 College is a big step for many young adults.
 Studies show that students who have a positive first-year college experience are more prepared academically and socially for challenges they may face.
 Also, developing a sense of connection with their college increases their likelihood of degree completion.

-Quality mentorship programs, such as CoSM Mentoring Circles, bring first-year students together with faculty, staff, and experienced students making valuable connections.
-As a supplement to academic advising, mentors help guide students through their first-year by cultivating a smooth transition socially and academically.
+Quality mentorship programs, such as CoSM Mentoring Circles, bring first-year students together with faculty, staff, and experienced students to make valuable connections.
+As a supplement to academic advising, mentors help guide students through their first year by cultivating a smooth transition socially and academically.

 First-year students may be undecided on a major or career, struggling to navigate financial aid, or in building new relationships.
 A mentor can use their institutional knowledge to assist students in these areas.
 As part of this program, we intend to do the following:

-- Social Follow Ups: Led by the CoSM Dean’s Circle, program sponsored group events will be organized that bring first-year students and mentors together for a variety of activities throughout the year
+- Social Follow Ups: Led by the CoSM Dean’s Circle, program sponsored group events will be organized that bring first-year students and mentors together for activities throughout the year

 Mentoring is more than a one-day event.
 It is a program that provides mentoring throughout the first year of a student’s college journey.
 Through this program, we hope to achieve the following goals with first-year students: